-Q. Can I associate VPCs and private hosted zones that I created under different AWS accounts?
+Q. Can I associate VPCs and private hosted zones that I created under different Amazon Web Services accounts?

 Yes, you can associate VPCs belonging to different accounts with a single hosted zone.
 You can see more details here.

-Q. Will Private DNS work across AWS regions?
+Q. Will Private DNS work across Amazon Web Services regions?

 Yes.
 DNS answers will be available within every VPC that you associate with the private hosted zone.
 Note that you will need to ensure that the VPCs in each region have connectivity with each other in order for resources in one China region to be able to reach resources in another China region.